oracle-livelabs/database/odb-21c/dba-essentials/manage-schema-objects/prepare-setup/prepare-setup.md

     - Destination Port Range: *Refer to the table*
 1. Click the **Add Ingress Rules** button.

-## Task 3: Setup compute
+## Task 3: Set up compute

-Using the details from the previous two tasks, proceed to the lab **Setup compute instance** to setup your workshop environment using Oracle Resource Manager (ORM) and one of the following options:
+Using the details from the previous two tasks, proceed to the lab **Set up compute instance** to set up your workshop environment using Oracle Resource Manager (ORM) and one of the following options:

  -  Create Stack:  **Compute + Networking**
  -  Create Stack:  **Compute only** with an existing VCN where security lists have been updated as per *Task 2* of this lab